Dudukun/printf/README.md

-loops through a string and prints every character
+ prints a number in hexadecimal base and lower case